RobPo/Paperino/readme.md

 We invested time and resources providing this open source code, please support Paperino and open source hardware @Adafruit and by purchasing this product @Crowdsupply @Paperino @Plasticlogic

-If you like this project please follow Paperino on [Twitter](https://twitter.com/paperino_io).
+If you like this project please [follow us on Twitter](https://twitter.com/paperino_io).

 Having problems or have awesome suggestions?
 Contact us: paperino.display@gmail.com.